eosoriog1/eosoriog.github.io/_posts/2021-2-1-Welcome.md

 layout: post
 title: Welcome!
 ---
-I am a 2nd year biochem major, who is on the premed track.
-Planning to pursue a carreer in Medicine.
+A second year biochemistry major who is planning to pursue a career in medicine.